vue-land/vue-land.github.io/docs/faq/invoking-child-methods.md

 Calling a child method is rarely something that you should need to do in Vue.
 We often see this question asked on Vue Land, but once we dig a bit further it usually transpires that invoking a child component's method isn't actually the best way to solve the underlying problem.
 This is known as an [XY problem](https://xyproblem.info/).

-If you're trying to call a child method, you should first consider whether the problem would be better solved via props instead, or by moving the relevant responsibility out of the child component altogether.
+If you're trying to call a child method, you should first consider whether the problem would be better solved via props or `v-model` instead, or by moving the relevant responsibility out of the child component altogether.
+We'll explore some of those alternatives later.

 But there are valid use cases for invoking a child method.
 In the examples below we'll use a method to focus an element within the child.